Businesses that have taken out an SBA loan have options for deferring their repayment.

-"Deferments are available to SBA borrowers under normal circumstances when they are suffering a temporary cash flow problem," said Bill Manger, associate administrator for the SBA's Office of Capital Access.
+"Deferments are available to SBA borrowers under normal circumstances when they are suffering a temporary cash-flow problem," said Bill Manger, associate administrator for the SBA's Office of Capital Access.
 "Deferments are appropriate if the temporary payment relief can enable the borrower to improve its cash flow so that it can resume payments on its SBA loan."

 If your business is struggling because of a natural disaster or some other external reason and you can't make payments, it's important to be transparent with your lender and explore all options, including deferment.
 However, there are some important ways to mitigate the need for a deferment, like practicing healthy financial habits, exploring line-of-credit options in down cycles and maintaining a good relationship with your local lender.

-How SBA loan deferments work
+How do SBA loan deferments work?

 If a business owner asks for a deferment, banks can decide to stop principal and interest payments, reduce overall payments, or set up interest-only payments so interest doesn't accrue during the period of missed payments.
 Regardless of how the bank decides to set up the deferment, it doesn't need to consult the SBA before doing so.
 This means business owners and lenders can work together to decide what's best for everyone involved.

 "The guidance from the SBA is a lender may grant a deferment for up to six consecutive months," Ely said.
 "If we go beyond that initial deferment period, we've got a problem."

 Some minor complications can arise if you ask for a deferment.
 Ely said some banks will sell SBA loans on a secondary market.
 If a local bank has sold a portion of an SBA loan on the secondary market, it can only provide a deferment period of three months.
-If your business requires payment deferrals beyond that three months, the bank will have to work with the secondary market.
+If your business requires payment deferrals beyond three months, the bank will have to work with the secondary market.
 This can make things complicated and lengthy.

-Another aspect to consider is how far into the loan term you are.
-Ely said that some local banks could be apprehensive to grant a deferment if a business owner asks for one within the first 18 months of the loan being funded.
+- Another aspect to consider is how far into the loan term you are.
+Ely said some local banks could be apprehensive to grant a deferment if a business owner asks for one within the first 18 months of the loan being funded.
 This can signal early default to the SBA, which could then take a closer look at the loan and decide to pull its guarantee with the bank, according to Ely.
 This is highly specific to certain situations, but it's important to be aware of as you seek a deferment.
-[Interested in an alternative small business loan?
-Check out our best picks.]
+The goal of a deferment is not to buy a business owner time, but to provide temporary relief to account for cash flow problems that are the result of some external issue.
+Ely said that business owners should approach deferments with this mentality.

 "A deferment is to be considered a temporary solution to a temporary problem," he said.
 "If you've got a company that's swirling down the drain and there's no prospect of recovery, a deferment is not going to be a viable option."

 If you hope to get a deferment but run into roadblocks with your local bank, there is one other option you can explore to get through tough financial times.
 Ely mentioned that, depending on the type of loan you have and the agreement structure, the SBA allows borrowers to take out lines of credit against their accounts receivable.
 Sometimes, you can explore this option with the same bank that granted you the SBA loan.
+[Interested in an alternative small business loan?
+Check out our best picks.]